UNDERWATER DEMOLITION TEAM HISTORIES

 activities and Lieutenant (junior grade) C.F.
 ECERY was transferred to the

 Office of the Chief of Naval Operations in Washington.
 Upon completion of their leave the team reassembled at San Francisco and were given transportation to Maui, where they were assigned to the training staff.
-At Maui, Lieutenant W. F. HAWK, formerly of Teams TWO and
+At Maui, Lieutenant William Lambert HAWKS, formerly of Teams

-THREE was assigned as commanding officer.
-At the end of hostilities the team
+TWO and THREE was assigned as commanding officer.
+At the end of hostilities the

-helped to decommission Naval Combat Demolition Training and Experimental Base
+team helped to decommission Naval Combat Demolition Training and Experimental

 (compiled by Robert Allan